iwillig/iwillig/src/hello_world.md

 manage my dependencies.
 However, my usage GNU Guix is only partly successful as of Dec 2024.

-#### C1 Diagram
+#### System Context Diagram

-This is a [C1](https://c4model.com/diagrams/system-context) diagram of my blog system.
+This is a [System Context](https://c4model.com/diagrams/system-context) diagram of my blog system.
 Not super helpful but you can see we are using GitHub to host the blog.
 Hey, you the reader are there.
 We are building software with people first.

 ~~~{ .plantuml plantuml-filename=images/blog_c_1.svg }
 @startuml